Yingyan Zhai1, Guangyu Sun1, Rong Zhang1, Derong An1, Mark L. Gleason2

 Different ASSVd symptoms on different apple cultivars

 Symptoms of ASSVd vary among different apple cultivars.
-ASSVd spot on fruit may coalesce (grow together) to form patterns of yellow dappling on 'Red Fuji' fruit (Figure 3
+ASSVd spots on fruit may coalesce (grow together) to form patterns of yellow dappling on 'Red Fuji' fruit (Figure 3), whereas 'Golden Delicious' will show brown, circular areas (Figure 9).

 Viruses and viroids that attack plants